QubesOS/qubes-doc/user/managing-os/minimal-templates.md

  - `qubes-core-agent-passwordless-root`, `polkit`: By default, the Fedora Minimal template doesn't have passwordless root.
 These two packages enable this feature.
  - `qubes-core-agent-nautilus`: This package provides integration with the Nautilus file manager (without it things like "copy to VM/open in disposable VM" will not be shown in Nautilus).
  - `qubes-core-agent-sysvinit`: Qubes unit files for SysV init style or upstart.
- - `qubes-core-agent-networking`: Networking support.
-Required for general network access and particularly if the template is to be used for a `sys-net` or `sys-firewall` VM.
- - `qubes-core-agent-network-manager`: Integration for NetworkManager.
-Useful if the template is to be used for a `sys-net` VM.
  - `network-manager-applet`: Useful `notification-daemon` to have a system tray icon if the template is to be used for a `sys-net` VM.
  - `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
 Any template which the VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based on must contain this package.
  - `qubes-usb-proxy`: Required if the template is to be used for a USB qube (`sys-usb`) or for any destination qube to which USB devices are to be attached (e.g `sys-net` if using USB network adapter).
- - `qubes-input-proxy-sender`: Provides USB keyboard and mouse input from a USB qube (`sys-usb`) to dom0.
- - `pulseaudio-qubes`: Needed to have audio on the template VM.

 See [here][customization] for further information on customizing `fedora-minimal`.